opnfv/promise/requirements/03-arch.rst

 =====================

 .. figure:: images/figure1.png
+   :name: figure1
    :width: 90%

    Resource Reservation Architecture

-Figure 1 shows the high level architecture for the resource reservation use cases.
+:numref:`figure1` shows the high level architecture for the resource reservation use cases.
 Reserved resources are guaranteed for a given user/client for the period expressed by start and end time.
 User/client represents the requestor and the consequent consumer of the reserved resources and correspond to the NFVO or VNFM in ETSI NFV terminology.

 Note: in this document only reservation requests from NFVO are considered.